-Our principal sources of liquidity include cash and cash equivalents totaling \$81.2 million as of March 31, 2020.
+Our principal sources of liquidity include cash and cash equivalents totaling \$55.7 million as of June 30, 2020.
 We have generally funded operations in recent years through the use of existing cash balances, supplemented from time to time with the proceeds of long-term debt and borrowings under our credit facilities.
+We repaid the remaining amount due under the Notes of \$28.9 million on June 15, 2020, the maturity date.

 On April 8, 2019, we entered into an amendment to the Financing Agreement.
 The amendment provided for an additional delayed draw term loan commitment in the aggregate principal amount of \$100.0 million (the "Delayed Draw Funds") for the purpose of funding the purchase of a portion of Notes in the Offer described in Note 10 to our financial statements in Item 1 above.
 On May 2, 2019, we received the Delayed Draw Funds under the Financing Agreement.
 We used \$72.7 million of the Delayed Draw Funds for the purchase of a portion of our Notes, \$0.6 million for the Notes interest payment, and \$6.0 million for the payment of refinancing fees.
 On June 18, 2019, we repaid \$20.7 million of the Delayed Draw Funds.
 The \$79.3 million Delayed Draw Funds borrowed and that remain outstanding will mature on May 10, 2023 under the terms of the Financing Agreement.
 The amendment also modified the covenant that requires us to maintain a leverage ratio (defined to mean the ratio of (a) the sum of indebtedness under the Term Loan and Credit Facility and non-cash collateralized letters of credit to (b) consolidated EBITDA under the Term Loan and Credit Facility) based on the level of availability of our Credit Facility plus unrestricted cash on-hand (the "Leverage Ratio Covenant").
-As of March 31, 2020, we were in compliance with all covenants under the Financing Agreement.
+On May 19, 2020, we entered into an amendment to the Financing Agreement which increased the leverage ratio that the Company is required to maintain such that following the effective date of this amendment, the Company is required to maintain a leverage ratio of no greater than 6.00:1.00 for each of the quarters ending June 30, 2020 and September 30, 2020, 5.75:1.00 for each of the quarters ending December 31, 2020 and March 31, 2021, 5.25:1.00 for the quarter ending March 31, 2022, 4.00:1.00 for the quarter ending September 30, 2021, 4.50:1.00 for the quarter ending December 31, 2022 and March 31, 2022 and March 31, 2022 and March 31, 2023.
+As of June 30, 2020, we were in compliance with all covenants under the Financing Agreement.